gilnobrega/farmr/README.md

 ```
 !chia link [your-client-id]
 ```
-ChiaBot will save your id, so you only need to do this once per device.
+ChiaBot will save your id, so you only need to run this command once per device.

 ### Upgrading
 To upgrade, download this repository again and replace the previous files.